tainanboy/VoiceNote/README.md

 ## Language Supported

 **VoiceNote** is developed based on the speech recognition fucntion built-in Chrome Browser and Google Cloud API.
-Right now, it only support for **English** language.

-Thus, when you do a voice search, please set English as your default language in Chrome.
+Right now, it only supports **English** language.
+When you do a voice search, please set English as your default language in Chrome.

 ![image](Demo/languageSet.png)